thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

     [Proof of Functor laws for the Maybe type](https://thma.github.io/LambdaBlog/posts/2020-04-17-maybe-functor-law-proof.html).
     What's remarkable here is that you can use the same language to write your code and to reason about it.
-    This is not possible in languages that do not provide Referential Transparency.
-To reason about programs in such languages you'd have to use external models like an abstract stack + register machine.
+    This is not possible in languages that do not provide Referential Transparency and Immutability.
+To reason about programs in such languages you have to use external models like an abstract stack + register machine.

 2. **Ad-hoc Polymorphism**